-Parishes are grouped together in Regions under the leadership of a Regional Archdeacon, both for facility and administration in order that they may work together in solving problems of mutual interest.
+Parishes are grouped together in a Deanery, under the leadership of a Regional Dean, both for facility in administration and in order that they may work together in solving problems of mutual interest.

 The Synod office provides support to the parishes, works with committees charged with particular responsibilities and is responsible for strengthening the work of the Church in the diocese.